Article

 We all have a colleague who’s always raring to go.
 She has something to add to every meeting.
 She raises her hand first when a challenging new project is up for grabs.

 What does she have that so many of us find elusive?
-It’s called confidence, and it’s a skill that you can learn and hone.
+It’s called confidence, and learning how to be more confident at work is a skill you can develop and hone.

-Confidence and effective presence are fundamental to success at work.
+Confidence in the workplace and effective presence are fundamental to success.
 But they’re fragile.
-And after two years of depressing headlines, confidence killers – fear, negative self-talk, and anxiety – are skyrocketing.
+And with the ups and downs of the past few years, confidence killers – fear, negative self-talk, and anxiety – have skyrocketed.

 These are valid concerns, and there’s not always a quick fix.
-But buffing up your confidence in your career is essential if you’re to thrive in your career.
+But buffing up your confidence in the workplace is essential if you want to thrive in your career.

 1. Take baby steps out of your comfort zone